grnet/ganetimgr/docs/source/interface.rst

 Statistics
 ----------
 The statistics page shows data from all the clusters that ganetimgr knows about.
-There is a view for administrering applications (approving/denying the pending ones, viewing past ones), viewing interesting users (users and vm associations, inactive users, etc...).
+There is a view for administering applications (approving/denying the pending ones, viewing past ones), viewing interesting users (users and VM associations, inactive users, etc...).

 .. image:: _static/images/ss_11_admin_stats.png
 	:scale: 50 %